Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 ## Lab Objectives
 In this lab, you will perform:
-- Task 1: Configuring the eShopOnWeb team project
+- Task 1: Sign up and configure the eShopOnWeb team project in Azure DevOps
 - Task 2: Configure the approvals and checks in environments
 - Task 3: Create Azure Resource Manager service connection
 - Task 4: Grant Permission to Pipeline